Having a meeting with some blueprints

 • Write down your goals and make them SMART.

-• Know the skillset and motivations of each team member.
+• Know the skill set and motivations of each team member.

 • Have strong communication within your team from the beginning.